Lee Sang-woo: Career

 After a supporting role in Believe in Love (also known as My Love, My Family, 2011), Lee was once again cast in the leading role in Feast of the Gods (2012).
-He later won the Excellence Award, Actor in a Special Project Drama at the MBC Drama Awards for Feast of the Gods and his supporting role in the period drama Horse Doctor.
+He later won the Excellence Award, Actor in a Special Project Drama at the MBC Drama Awards for Feast of the Gods and his supporting role in the period drama The King's Doctor.

 In 2013, Lee joined the ensemble cast of Goddess of Marriage, followed by the adultery drama One Warm Word.
 Unlike his previous calm and quiet roles, in 2014 he was cast as the leading man in Glorious Day, a peculiar character which Lee said he looked forward to playing since it most resembles his real-life personality.

 Lee then starred in two weekend dramas, All About My Mom and Happy Home.
 He returned to prime-time television, starring in romantic comedy drama 20th Century Boy and Girl.

 In 2018, Lee was cast in the KBS2 weekend drama Marry Me Now as a doctor and was partnered with Han Ji-hye.

 In 2019, Lee starred in the legal romantic comedy drama Touch Your Heart as an elite prosecutor.
 In the same year, Lee made a special appearance in the KBS drama Mother of Mine.
 Lee later appeared in the MBC drama The Golden Garden.